 Other important factors can influence lifespan.
 These include diet, enrichment activities, exercise, vet care and lifestyle.

 Good breeders health test potential parents and socialize their puppies.
 They spend money on vet checks, quality food and toys for the whole litter.
 When you visit your puppy, their parents will have a strong and obvious bond with the breeder.
 And a purpose beyond producing babies, such as an agility dog or a valued family pet.

 Pricing in general starts around $1,000 and can be as high as $5,000+ depending on the kennel, the parent dog lineage and other factors.

-A Goldendoodle puppy to full growth can change quite a bit in the course of a year or two, and it can be very difficult to know in advance whether a particular puppy will take after the golden retriever dog parent or the poodle dog parent.
+Rescuing is a great idea if you have your heart set on a non-shed/low-shed dog.
+One of these puppies can change quite a bit in the course of a year or two.
+In addition, it’s difficult to know in advance whether a particular puppy will take after the Golden Retriever or Poodle parent dog.